 Like anything else, net lease properties also have their share of downsides.
 Long lease terms can become a burden if rent rates in the market increase.
 Owners can get stuck renting out the building for significantly less than market price, leading to a reduction in net income.

 Inflation is another threat to property owners.
 Most leases are either flat during the duration of the lease of have fixed rental increases.
 If inflation occurs, an owner has no recourse to raise rents.

 Finding a suitable replacement tenant can prove difficult for triple net lease properties.
 Many properties are constructed as build-to-suit properties.
 This means that the building is designed specifically for the tenant.
 If the tenant decides not to renew their lease when the initial term expires, the owner is put into a difficult situation.
 A lot of time the potential tenants who would be willing to occupy the property are unable to pay rent that is comparable to what the previous tenant was paying.
 As a result, the owner’s net operating income will be impacted significantly.

 Triple Net Lease Properties Summary

 Under the right circumstances, net lease properties are an excellent investment option.
+You can learn more about triple net lease properties here.
 They can also turn into a poor investment quickly if the buyer doesn’t know the market well.
 It’s also a good idea to sit down and share your investment objectives with someone who knows the market well.
 They can help determine if the investment makes sense based on your goals and risk tolerances.
 Additionally, they can help determine which triple net lease properties align with your portfolio goals.